datacontroller/datacontroller.io/content/blog/v6-1-source-available/index.md

 Unlike data in regular tables, formats must be modified and reloaded to catalogs in their entirety.
 Our previous approach for deletions was to export the format, remove the offending rows, and reload the catalog.

 This is problematic when every row is marked deleted, as there is nothing to reload.
-The [fix](https://github.com/sasjs/core/pull/342) was made in the underlying [mp_loadformat.sas](https://core.sasjs.io/mp__loadformat_8sas.html) SASjs Core macro - now, when **all** format records are removed, `proc format` is invoked with the `delete` statement, against the relevant formats in the relevant catalog.
+The [fix](https://github.com/sasjs/core/pull/342) was made in the underlying SASjs Core macro ([mp_loadformat.sas](https://core.sasjs.io/mp__loadformat_8sas.html)) - now, when **all** format records are removed, `proc format` is invoked with the `delete` statement against the relevant formats in the relevant catalog.

 ## Reduced Audit Data